-Ambani bomb scare: Sachin Vaze files anticipatory bail plea in Mansukh Hiren death case
+Ambani bomb scare: Court rejects bail plea of Mumbai police officer accused in Mansukh Hiran’s death

 Twenty gelatin sticks were recovered from a black Scorpio found less than two kilometres from Ambani’s multi-storey home Antilia on February 25.
 The police had said that the gelatin recovered from the car was the commercial type that is used in mining and construction.

-The police then located Mansukh Hiren, who was the SUV’s registered owner.
+The police then located Mansukh Hiran, who was the SUV’s registered owner.
 He told the police that his car broke down on February 16, after which he parked it on the Mulund-Airoli Link Road.
 He alleged that the vehicle was stolen from there.

-Hiren’s body was recovered from a creek near Mumbai last week.
+Hiran’s body was recovered from a creek near Mumbai last week.
 The police said that he died by suicide.
 The Opposition in Maharashtra, however, claimed that the death was suspicious and demanded that the case be transferred to the National Investigation Agency.

 The Maharashtra ATS filed a murder case on Monday.
 However, the case was taken over by the National Investigation Agency.
 Maharashtra Chief Minister Uddhav Thackeray said that there was something “fishy” about the NIA taking over the investigation into the bomb threat.
 Deshmukh had also clarified on Monday that the state ATS will alone investigate the death of the reported owner of the explosives-laden car.